There are a number of specialist teachers in the school to support the classroom teacher from Pre Primary – Year 6.

 Their artwork is displayed in class and a selection is framed and exhibited in the office area.
 They are encouraged to enter their work into exhibitions in and around Wanneroo and beyond.

 Inspire is the St Anthony’s School enrichment program available to selected students from Year 3 to Year 6.
-It is designed to extend children through a variety of task-based investigations in a range of learning areas.
+It is designed to extend children through a variety of task-based STEM (Science, Technology, Engineering and Mathematics) investigations.
 This is achieved via a learning program that enhances each child’s God-given gifts and talents through;

 - Teacher recommendations and class-based assessment.